cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 In a Distributed Aggregation Function (DAF, {{daf}}), each client splits its measurement into multiple secret shares, one for each aggregation server.
 DAFs require two properties of the secret sharing scheme.
-First, we can reconstruct the underlying measurement by simply adding up all of the shares.
+First, one can reconstruct the underlying measurement by simply adding up all of the shares.
 (Typically the shares are vectors over some finite field.)
 Second, given all but one of the shares, it is impossible to learn anything about the underlying measurement.
-These properties give rise to a simple strategy for privately aggregating the measurements: each aggregation server adds up its measurement shares locally before revealing their sum to the data collector; then all the data collector has to do is add up these sums to get the aggregate result.
+These properties give rise to a simple strategy for privately aggregating the measurements: each aggregation server adds up its measurement shares locally before revealing their sum to the data collector;
+then all the data collector has to do is add up these sums to get the aggregate result.

 This strategy is compatible with any aggregation function that can be represented as the sum of some encoding of the measurements.
 Examples include: